Freedom of the press: Pakistan

 To a large extent the media enjoys freedom of expression in spite of political pressure and direct bans sometimes administered by political stake holders.
 Political pressure on media is mostly done indirectly.
 One tool widely used by the government is to cut off 'unfriendly' media from governmental advertising.
-Using draconian laws the government has also banned or officially silenced popular television channels.
+Using draconian laws, the government has also banned or officially silenced popular television channels.
 The Pakistan Electronic Media Regulatory Authority (PEMRA) has been used to silence the broadcast media by either suspending licenses or by simply threatening to do so.
 In addition, media is also threatened by non-state actors involved in the current conflict.
-The security situation of journalists has improved and the number of journalists killed in Pakistan has also declined considerably.
-However, press freedom in Pakistan along with India continues to decline.

 In its 2018 Press Freedom Index, Reporters Without Borders ranked Pakistan number 139 out of 180 countries based on freedom of the press.
 The report implied considerable improvement in the freedom of press compared to the preceding years.

 Malaysia

 The press in Malaysia is controlled and journalists cannot have a conversation about certain things.
 For instance, a British reporter in Malaysia was arrested after she reported on the 1Malaysia Development Berhad scandal and published details of the alleged transfer of $681 million from 1MDB to bank accounts held by Najib Razak.